nitresilient/tab-tagger/README.md

 ## Why I built this

-This started as a personal fix for a problem I ran into constantly while studying — not a tutorial project.
+This started as a personal fix for a problem I ran into constantly while studying - not a tutorial project.
 It's small, but it solves a real, everyday annoyance, and that felt worth sharing.

 ## Author

-Built by [Your Name] — [your email or LinkedIn/GitHub link]
+Built by Yashi Saxena - https://www.linkedin.com/in/nitresilient

 ## License